-Although the fruit can be difficult to find and the timing of harvest is important, it can be a delicious way to add another nutritious and healthy food into your diet, and the number of health benefits it has is impressive.
-The main, well-studied benefits are listed below:
+Consuming bitter gourd, scientifically known as Momordica charantia, is an assured way to add another nutritious food to your diet, and the number of health benefits it has is impressive.
+The well-studied benefits are listed below:

-Diabetes Treatment: Bitter melon is one of the most potent fruits for managing diabetes mellitus for a few reasons.
-There are significant levels of charntin, peptides that resemble insulin, and alkaloids within the fleshy fruit of bitter melon.
-All of these components actively affect the levels of blood sugar, namely in reducing it.
-It also helps to prevent unpredictable spikes and drops in insulin levels by regulating the metabolism and use of sugar that the body has consumed in food.
-As a powerful hypoglycemic agent, bitter melon should not be used in conjunction with other medicines that lower blood sugar, because it can actually cause a dangerous lack of blood sugar in the body!
+According to a 2005 study, bitter melon is one of the most potent fruits for managing diabetes mellitus.
+There are significant levels of charantin (peptides that resemble insulin), and alkaloids within the fleshy fruit.
+These components actively help in reducing the blood sugar levels.
+It also helps to prevent unpredictable spikes and drops in insulin levels by regulating the metabolism and using the sugar consumed by the body.
+It is a powerful hypoglycemic agent so avoid its use if taking medicines that lower blood sugar!

-Hemorrhoid Relief: A number of studies have shown that the anti-inflammatory qualities present in bitter melon make it a very good salve for the uncomfortable condition of piles, also known as hemorrhoids.
-When you create a paste from the root of the bitter melon plant, you can apply it topically to reduce the inflammation and relieve pain and bleeding.
-If you drink bitter melon juice, you can also receive similar benefits, if you can handle the taste!
+Studies have shown that the anti-inflammatory qualities present in bitter melon make it a very good salve for the uncomfortable condition of piles, also known as hemorrhoids.
+A paste created from the root of its plant can be applied topically to reduce the inflammation and relieve pain and bleeding.
+If you can handle the bitter taste, drink bitter melon juice to receive similar benefits!

-Immune System Health: Bitter melon is a source of many different antioxidants that make it a powerful defense mechanism against illness in the body.
-Antioxidants scavenge the body for free radicals, dangerous compounds released during cell metabolism that can cause any number of different illnesses.
-By adding bitter melon to your diet, you can greatly improve your chances of defending against very serious diseases, including heart attack, kidney damage, and liver failure; three of the many places where free radicals like to cause health issues.
+The LWT – Food Science and Technology journal has covered a study suggesting that bitter melon is a source of many different antioxidants that make it a powerful defense against illnesses in the body.
+Antioxidants scavenge the body for free radicals and dangerous compounds released during cell metabolism that can cause different illnesses.
+By adding bitter melon to your diet, you can greatly improve your chances of defending against diseases such as heart attack, kidney damage, and liver failure.

-Respiratory Conditions: There have been a number of studies that showed bitter melon as a means of getting relief from respiratory conditions like asthma, bronchitis, and hay fever (rhinitis).
+There have been a number of studies that showed bitter melon as a means of getting relief from respiratory conditions like asthma, bronchitis, and hay fever (rhinitis).
 It’s anti-histamine, suppressant, anti-inflammatory, expectorant, and antiviral properties make it an ideal booster for respiratory health.
-It is recommended to eat some bitter melon before going to bed, so the soothing effects occur while you’re sleeping!
+It is recommended to eat some bitter melon before going to bed, so the soothing effects can occur while you’re asleep!

-A Few Words of Caution: The chemicals in bitter melons are powerful health tools, but should be respected as well.
-Pregnant women should not consume bitter melon, because it can stimulate excess menstrual bleeding, and more research must still be done on consuming bitter melon while breast-feeding, so for now, it is best to avoid it.
-Also, as mentioned earlier, it acts very strongly to reduce blood sugar levels, which can become dangerous, particularly in the time leading up to and after surgical procedures.
+Word of Caution: Avoid consuming bitter melon during pregnancy as it can stimulate excess menstrual bleeding.
+More research is done on consuming bitter melon while breastfeeding, so for now, it is best to avoid it.
+Also, as mentioned earlier, it acts very strongly to reduce blood sugar levels, so should be avoided pre and post-surgical procedures.